The-Academic-Observatory/academic-observatory-workflows/docs/telescopes/openalex.md

 The other entities do require some transformation and those files are transferred to the download bucket.
 After transforming the data the resulting files are then uploaded to the transform bucket.

+The transformation that is required has to do with two fields that have nested fields with dynamic field names.
+These make it impossible to create a schema beforehand and upload the data straight into BigQuery.
+The two mentioned fields are 'abstract_inverted_index' (present in Work entity only) and 'international' (present in Concept and Institute entities).
+As a workaround, these fields are transformed into a RECORD of two arrays of the same length.
+The first array contains all the original field names and the second array the corresponding values.

  ```eval_rst
 +------------------------------+-----------------------------------------+
 | Summary                      |                                         |